Nigeria: High cost of living bites hard – DW – 07/15/2024

 What's causing the crisis?

-The worst economic crisis in Nigeria in decades has cost it the ranking as Africa's biggest economy.
-Inflation and a volatile exchange rate are driving the cost of living up in the nation of more than 200 million people.
+The worst economic crisis in Nigeria in decades has cost the country the ranking as Africa's biggest economy.
+And inflation and a volatile exchange rate are driving the cost of living up in the nation of more than 200 million people.

 Higher drug import prices have led to local price hikes and a scarcity of basic medicines.
 Pharmacist Emmanuel Olaogun Oladeji says Nigerian drug manufacturers simply can't plug the gap.